Why are we doing this?

 - provide a buffer from storm damage on the surrounding area, including the heritage beach shelter, Sandbar Café, the bluestone wall and the Bay Trail.

 A competitive public tender process in partnership with the Victorian Government was advertised in February 2020 with a contractor appointed in June 2020.
-The successful contractor is MC Dredging & Port Development Pty Ltd.
+The successful contractor is MC Dredging and Port Development Pty Ltd.

 The renourishment of Middle Park Beach is managed by the City of Port Phillip and funded by DELWP through a Deed of Grant.